 Fixed Asset Turnover Ratio

-Learn How a Fixed Asset Turnover Ratio Is Calculated
+How a Fixed Asset Turnover Ratio Is Calculated

 A fixed asset turnover ratio is an activity ratio that determines the success of a company based on how it's using its fixed assets to make money.
 It adds revenue earned per each dollar invested in fixed assets.

-Why is the Fixed Asset Ratio Important?
+Why Is the Fixed Asset Ratio Important?

 Essentially, the fixed asset turnover ratio measures the company's effectiveness in generating sales from its investments in plant, property, and equipment.
 It is especially important for a manufacturing firm that uses a lot of plant and equipment in its operations to calculate this ratio.

-How is the Fixed Asset Turnover Ratio Calculated?
+How Is the Fixed Asset Turnover Ratio Calculated?

 - Net Sales/Net Plant and Equipment (Net Fixed Assets) = X Times.